- ADA Accommodations

 - Alternative Format: If a document or form is needed in an alternative format such as Braille, enlarged print or audio tape, contact a clerk at any public counter, or the Court ADA Coordinator.

-- American Sign Language Interpreter (ASL): If an ASL Interpreter is needed, contact the Interpreter’s Office at (916) 874-8455 to coordinate the day, time, and the department.
+- American Sign Language Interpreter (ASL): If an ASL Interpreter is needed for your court hearing, contact the Interpreter’s Office at (916) 874-8455 to coordinate the day, time and the department.
+For all other ASL needs, contact the ADA Coordinator listed below at the courthouse that will be visited.

 - Computer-Aided Transcription Device: If you need a Real-Time Reporter, contact the ADA Coordinator at (916) 874-7828 to coordinate the day, time and the department.